shlokmishra/Code-Breaking-with-MCMC/about/README.md

 applications for code breaking and encryption analysis.
 The use of Rcpp for improved performance is also demonstrated.
 The code is well-documented and easy to use, making it a great resource for anyone interested in cryptography or code-breaking.
-I hope you find it useful\!
+I hope you find it useful!